Study permit extension

 - Valid Offer of Admissions letter - this letter must be valid.
 You can find the expiry date on the offer of admissions letter

-- Verification of enrollment (VOE) letter - double-check the expected graduate date is correct.
-If this date is incorrect, ask the Registrar's office or the School of Graduate and Postdoctoral Studies office to perform an audit of your courses and create a more accurate expected date of graduation for you.
+- Verification of enrolment (VOE) letter - double-check the expected graduate date is correct.
+If this date is incorrect, ask the Registrar's Office or the School of Graduate and Postdoctoral Studies office to perform an audit of your courses and create a more accurate expected date of graduation for you.
 You can receive this letter by the following methods:

 - Undergraduate students: This can be obtained on your MyOntarioTech account.
 You can find the instructions on how to find it on the Registrars Office.